-Emini futures are probably the most important trading vehicle in the world.
+Emini futures (or ES futures) are probably the most important trading vehicle in the world.

-The aim of this article is to be the ultimate introductory guide to Emini futures (and it’s been updated for 2024).
-There are answers to the most frequently asked questions, charts and data to show the importance of Emini futures and downloadable resources for Emini traders.
+This article aims to be the ultimate introductory guide to Emini futures (and it has been updated for 2025).
+It includes answers to the most frequently asked questions, charts and data showing the importance of Emini futures and downloadable resources for Emini traders.

 Table of Contents